benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 * Depth of 6.
 * Subsampling rate at 0.5 -- it helped with the quite strong noise.
 The model did not try to generalize to the noise.

+Initally I have tried cross-validation and grid search to find an optimal parameter setting, but it was inconclusive due to the fact that the cross-validation and actual error were quite far off from each other.

-Because there is a random element in the model creation a model averaging proess is meaningful -- this is why I estimated 50 models.
+Because there wass a random element (subsampling of rows) in the model fitting an estimation averaging process is meaningful -- this is why I estimated 50 models.
 The average of these predictions was used for creating the submission file.
 In the end I have discounted the resulting estimates with a factor close to 0.99.